spencer-shadley/completed-class/10-oop/3-saturday-es6-classes/activities/17-Stu-Prototype-Review/README.md

 - Open [tv.js](Unsolved/tv.js) and update the constructor function's `findActor` method.
 It should use the `axios` package to search the TV Maze API using the provided URL.

-- Once the data has been retrieved from the API,grab only the first result (it should be an array of JSON objects).
+- Once the data has been retrieved from the API,grab only the first result (it should be an array of JSON objects.)

 - Save the following information to the `log.txt` file using the `fs.appendFile` method: